karinebo/Twitter-Bot-Teleportche/README.md

 ```
 $ python twitterBot.py
 ```
-The bot will only Reply tweets while will be executing.
+The bot will only Reply tweets while the script will be executing.